 Some other things I love doing at this park:

 - Go pedal boating!
-Like I mentioned above, it’s $10/person and you just have to return the boat by the time they close.
-It’s easy to sneak on a bottle of wine and the boat fits up to four people!
-Hey, there aren’t any rules about drunk pedal boating.
+As mentioned above, it’s $10/person and you just have to return the boat by the time they close.
+You didn’t hear it from me, but I’ve heard it’s pretty easy to smuggle wine aboard the swan, and the boat fits up to four people so – party!

-- Go at night and listen to the crickets.
-This might sound creepy and weird and maybe don’t go alone, but it’s really quite beautiful and takes you out of the LA bubble you might find yourself in.
+- Go at night, gaze at the moon (if you can see it through the city lights), and listen to the crickets.
+Maaaayyybe don’t go alone, but it’s really quite beautiful and takes you out of the LA bubble you might find yourself in.

 - Exercise!
 There’s a bike and running path around the entirety of the lake.
 The view is amazing and you’ll be surrounded by people doing the same.